 Buffy the Vampire Slayer, you loved anything starring Sarah Michelle Gellar.
 This is probably why my love for Cruel Intentions still reigns supreme now.
 Not to mention, there was an oh-so-fine Ryan Phillippe who made me want to grow up so bad.
 Nothing says "I shouldn't be watching this" like seeing Phillippe and Gellar, who portray step-siblings, discussing their desire to sleep with one another, right?
 5 'Wild Things' Wild Things might have hosted an all-star cast, but the 1998 erotic thriller wasn't for all eyes to see.
 Though Neve Campbell was on her way to becoming one of America's sweethearts, her steamy kiss with Denise Richards and Matt Dillon — along with plenty of other unmentionable scenes — proved that no one under 25 should have been watching this in the '90s.
 6 'The Silence of the Lambs'

 Regardless if you were a kid or an adult, Anthony Hopkins's creepy and perfect portrayal of Dr. Hannibal Lecter was something that no one should have been exposed to.

-1992's horror film Candyman is one of my least favorite movies strictly because it scares me to no end.
-Even as an adult, I refuse to turn this movie on.
+is one of my least favorite movies strictly because it scares me to no end.
+Even as an adult, I Candyman refuse to turn this movie on.
 That also includes its two sequels.
 Nope.
 No thanks.